Royal Hampshire Regiment: Cold War

+During the Cold War, the Hampshire Regiment was rewarded a 'Royal' title and reduced to one battalion.
+The Regiment, like most others spent a good portion of its post war time as part of BAOR and serving tours in Northern Ireland, the regiment served in several other places such as Palestine, Malaya, Borneo and Hong Kong.

+Post war

 In 1946 the 1st Battalion was deployed out to Mandatory Palestine while 2nd Battalion was deployed to Austria.
 While there, the regiment was awarded the title of Royal Hampshire Regiment in recognition of its service during the Second World War.
 The regiment was reduced from two battalions to one in August 1946.

 In 1954, the 1st Battalion was involved in the Malayan Emergency as part of 26th Gurkha Infantry Brigade and returned to the United Kingdom after two years.
 In 1957 the Battalion was deployed to Germany as part of 20th Armoured Brigade.
 Then in 1960 the battalion was deployed to the West Indies and subsequently was stationed in Germany as part of 6th Infantry Brigade from 1962 to 1965.
 The regiment were deployed to Hong Kong for training and then subsequently Borneo in 1966 and took part in the final months of the Indonesia–Malaysia confrontation.
 Upon returning to the United Kingdom they were involved in the cleanup of the 1967 Torrey Canyon oil spill.
 The battalion was then sent out to Cyprus on a UN mission in 1968, and then did its first tour of Northern Ireland in Belfast in 1969 as part of Operation Banner, this would be the first of 8 tours over the course of the next three decades.

 Minden Company

-The Battalion was reduced to company level and was subsequently redesignated as Minden Company in 1970 in preparation for amalgamation with the Gloucestershire Regiment however the amalgamation was cancelled at the last minute, cap badges, shoulder titles and buttons were produced and issued.
+The Battalion was reduced to company level and was subsequently redesignated as Minden Company in 1970 in preparation for amalgamation with the Gloucestershire Regiment, cap badges, shoulder titles and buttons were produced and issued to members of the regiment however the amalgamation was cancelled at the last minute.
 During this time, the company was deployed to Gibraltar in 1971.
 Minden company was bought back up to regular battalion strength in 1972.

+Late Cold War

 The battalion was in back Northern Ireland in 1972.
-It was deployed to Hong Kong in 1974, returning in 1976, and was then again stationed in Germany again from 1977 to 1981 in a non-mechanised role as part of 5th Field Force except for a 6 month tour in the Creggan in 1979.
+It was deployed to Hong Kong in 1974, returning in 1976, and was then again stationed in Germany again from 1977 to 1981 in a non-mechanised role as part of 5th Field Force except for a 6-month tour in the Creggan in 1979.
 1982 was a busy year for the battalion as they were deployed to County Fermanagh, undertook Public Duties and then was sent to the Falklands in the immediate aftermath of the Falklands War, returning in 1983.
 The Battalion then served as part of Berlin Infantry Brigade from 1983 to 1986, then deployed out to County Armagh in 1987.
 The battalion then did two tours in Kenya, one in 1988 and then again in 1991.